Can Nonresidents Form LLCs in the US?

 Although the requirements for opening an LLC foreign ownership vary from state to state, the general process of forming an LLC looks the same no matter what.
 Here’s a quick, 9-step guide on how to do that:

-- Check the unique requirements and pick a state — either pick a state with the most favorable requirements or the one where you’re looking to make your real estate investment.
+- Check the unique requirements and pick a state— either pick the best state to form an LLC as a foreigner or the one where you’re looking to make your real estate investment.

 - Get a visa (if necessary) — if you’re looking to buy a real estate property in person or work under your LLC from the US, you’ll need some kind of visa.